Skip to main content

 Intellectual Disabilities (ID) homes, or Med-Waiver homes, are group residentials that services individuals with a primary diagnosis of intellectual and/or developmental disabilities as well as other co-occurring medical and mental health diagnosis.

-In order to qualify for an ID home, individuals and their caregivers must have a BI, CL, or FIS waiver and be in the CSB waitlist.
+To qualify for an ID home, individuals and their caregivers must have a BI, CL, or FIS waiver and be on the Community Service Board (CSB) waitlist.

 CRi has 10 licensed locations: 9 homes and 1 apartment.